 Do I Have a Sex Addiction?
 4 Signs of Hypersexuality

 “Addicts’ lives come to revolve around fantasizing, planning to act out, engaging in the behavior itself, hiding, and recovering from the behavior” (Ferree, 31).
 The addiction consumes the addict’s mind.

 Example: When a man or women are so fixated on the next time he or she will be able to look at porn, that the person is unable to focus at home or at work.
 When a person can think of little else than his or her next sexual encounter throughout the day and night.

 The person can’t stop fantasizing or acting out sexually, regardless of how desperately he or she wants to.
 A compulsion is the feeling that, “No matter how hard I try, I just can’t stop.”

-“Today’s media might make us question the legitimacy of this [sexual] addiction, or at the very least make us blind to it.
-But it’s very real.”
+“Today’s media might make us question the legitimacy of sex addiction, but it is very real!”

 Example: The man who had every intention of going straight home after work, even planned to call his wife on his drive home as a deterrent and then finds himself parked outside the strip club.